-Kröl also comes in a flavored version.
-Unique among vodkas, it has two flavors, lemon and raspberry.
+Kröl Lemon Raspberry Vodka uniquely includes two flavors, lemon and raspberry.
 The flavoring is all natural, and very subtle.
 You can pick them out in straight sipping the vodka, but it’s not overpowering like most flavored vodkas are.
 I was expecting a lot more fruitiness from this vodka, but got very little.
 It’s not bad, and it works well in mixed drinks, but I actually liked the “plain” Kröl better due to its inherent nuance.
+80 proof.
 B+

 - Review: New Amsterdam Raspberry and Lemon Vodkas